Orbital-Dependent Dimensional Crossover of a $p$-Wave Feshbach Resonance

-The atoms are then held for a duration $t_{\mathrm{hold}}$ of 350~ms, during which three-body recombination leads to atom loss.
-This duration is chosen to optimize the signal-to-noise ratio of the loss spectra; typically, about $20\% \text{--} 40\%$ of the atoms remain at the resonance peaks, providing a high-contrast signal for resolving the $m_l$ splitting.
-To accurately define $t_{\mathrm{hold}}$ while suppressing eddy-current-induced magnetic-field distortions, an RF-gated method is employed~\cite{Liu2026}.
-After the three-body reaction at the target field, the remaining atom number $N(t_{\mathrm{hold}})$ is measured by absorption imaging after time-of-flight expansion following a rapid magnetic-field switch back to 320~G. Details of the temperature determination in this dimensional-crossover study are provided in Supplementary Material Section I. By repeating this sequence for different magnetic fields, we reconstruct the atom-loss spectrum $N(B)$; Fig.~1(b) shows three representative measured spectra, in which two distinct $p$-wave loss features associated with the $m_l=0$ (right peak) and $|m_l|=1$ (left peak) channels are clearly resolved~\cite{Liu2026}.
-Furthermore, by tuning the lattice depth $V_0$ from shallow ($s \approx 12$) to deep ($s \approx 60$), we systematically investigate how the relative contributions of the two orbital branches evolve as the system crosses over from the 3D continuum to the quasi-2D regime.
+During the $350~\mathrm{ms}$ interaction window, three-body recombination leads to observable atom loss.
+This holding duration $t_{\mathrm{hold}}$ is optimized to maximize the signal-to-noise ratio of the loss spectra; typically, about $30\%\text{--}40\%$ of the atoms remain at the resonance peaks, providing sufficient spectral contrast to resolve the orbital splitting.
+After the three-body reaction at the target field, the remaining atom number $N(t_{\mathrm{hold}})$ is measured by absorption imaging after time-of-flight expansion following a rapid magnetic-field switch back to 164~G. Details of the temperature determination in this dimensional-crossover study are provided in Appendix~\ref{sm:temperature}.